clacky-ai/next-app-starter/README.md

 ## Features

 - Default landing page (`/`)
+- Site configuration in `lib/config.ts`, remember to update the name and description
 - Email/password authentication with JWTs stored to cookies
 - Global middleware to protect logged-in routes
 - Local middleware to protect Server Actions or validate Zod schemas